 - Authorized operational activities (as determined by each agency) in support of intelligence, homeland security, defense, or other national security missions.

 What constitutes research with human subjects?

-Research with human subjects involves research on living individuals “about whom an investigator (whether professional or student) conducting research obtains data through intervention or interaction with the individual or identifiable private information.”
-(45 CFR 46.102)
+Research with human subjects involves research on living individuals “about whom an investigator (whether professional or student) conducting research (i) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens, or (ii) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

 What types of research need to be submitted to the IRB?